Langenbruck: Economy

 In 2000, there were 78 workers who commuted into the municipality and 283 workers who commuted away.
 The municipality is a net exporter of workers, with about 3.6 workers leaving the municipality for every one entering.
 Of the working population, 15.9% used public transportation to get to work, and 47.5% used a private car.

 Religion

 At the 2000 census, 461 or 49.6% belonged to the Swiss Reformed Church, while 176 or 18.9% were Roman Catholic.
 Of the rest of the population, there were 25 members of an Orthodox church (or about 2.69% of the population), there were 6 individuals (or about 0.65% of the population) who belonged to the Christian Catholic Church, and there were 35 individuals (or about 3.77% of the population) who belonged to another Christian church.
 There were 58 (or about 6.24% of the population) who were Islamic.
-There FALSE4 individuals who were Hindu and 3 individuals who belonged to another church.
+There were 4 individuals who were Hindu and 3 individuals who belonged to another church.
 140 (or about 15.07% of the population) belonged to no church, are agnostic or atheist, and 21 individuals (or about 2.26% of the population) did not answer the question.